LANDIS-II-Foundation/Project-NC-Conservation-Global-Change/Parameterization and calibration/NECN Succession/readme.md

 * Above ground biomass(AGB) should be validated with FIA data.

 For this project, initial mineral N was an estimate similar to the values found in other LANDIS-II projects (Lake Tahoe, Melissa Lucash’s VIFF project) and based on Rob’s suggestions was set to 4.
-Atmospheric N slope/intercept was attained by looking up NADP N deposition data for the past 20 years and plotting it as a function of yearly total precipitation in excel and finding the slope and intercept of the trend line.
+Atmospheric N slope/intercept was attained by looking up National Atmospheric Deposition Program nitrogen deposition data for the past 20 years and plotting it as a function of yearly total precipitation in excel and finding the slope and intercept of the trend line (https://www.usgs.gov/water-resources/national-water- quality-program/national-atmospheric-deposition-program-nadp).
 (Ndep values from NADP were multiplied by 0.1 to get correct units).
 This calculation can be found in the NECN nitrodep xl.xlsx file.

 <img src="./Ndep.PNG" width="70%" />